 Read more: Depressive Disorders: Types

-psychological tests for the diagnosis and assessment of a depressive disorder.
+There are several psychological tests for the diagnosis and assessment of depressive disorders.
 The most important test instruments include the CES-D-Scale (Center for Epidemologic Studies Depression Scale) by the National Institute of Mental Health, the Beck Depression Inventory (BDI-II) and the Hamilton Rating Scale for Depression (HAM-D).

 Women are affected about twice as likely as men and have a younger average age of onset.
 About half of all patients report a family history of affective disorders.

 Depressive disorders often appear in recurrent episodes or in phases, with a high rate of recurrence in untreated individuals.
 Under adequate, multi-stage treatment can about 2/3 of all outpatients with major depression achieve long term remission.